at3103/Association-Rule-Mining-/README.md

 rules whose confidence is greater than the input minimum confidence.

 8. We then print these rules in decreasing order of confidence along with the frequent itemsets in decreasing order of support.
-We also save this to an output file.
+We also save this to an output file (output.txt).

 f) Interesting Results